Fenixk/FenixBot/README.md

 Hello, I'm Fenix, I've been playing on Seren for 8 years.
 I've made the observation that BGs are popping thanks to organized raid in Mystel and discord messages.
 However, a lot of people are missing these notifications.
 That's why, to improve the communication and make BGs pop faster & last longer, I have created the Fenix Bot.
 It will announce when BGs are popping over all discord servers and update general status of battleground activities.

+## Recent News !

+I've added the commands `!lang` and `!bg-role`, more information in the command section below.

 ## What does the bot do ?

 - Update overall battleground status: